Lichfield Canal: Restoration

 Borrowcop Locks Canal Park on Tamworth Road between Lock 25 and 26.

 Plans to restore the Lichfield Canal were first raised in 1975, when area planning authorities were required to produce county structure plans.
 The Inland Waterways Association (IWA) encouraged all members to ensure that local waterways were properly noted in the structure plans.
 Ideas for the restoration were put before the West Midlands planning team.
 Although the scheme was deemed to be unviable, interest in restoration continued, and the Lichfield & Hatherton Canals Restoration Trust (LHCRT) was formed to promote the restoration of the Lichfield Canal and the Hatherton Canal.
 Lichfield District Council allowed the Trust to start work on a half-mile (0.8 km) section near Fosseway Lane in 1990.
 In 1993, the Trust published detailed plans for the Ogley Locks Branch, now formally branded the "Lichfield Canal".

 All 7 mi of the canal are within the jurisdiction of Lichfield District Council.
 The Trust began working on three main sites, as they became available.
 The first site was the half mile at Fossway Lane, bounded by locks 18 and 19, which was owned by the council.
 The second was at Darnford Lane, on either side of lock 29, which was bought by the council in 1995, using a Derelict Land Grant.
 The third was at Tamworth Road, covering locks 24 to 26.
-The upper two have been largely restored, while lock 24 was excavated to assess its condition, but was filled in again to conserve it, pending a decision on how the canal will cross Cricket Lane, immediately upstream from the lock.
-This whole area has been landscaped, and designated the Borrowcop Locks Canal Park.
+The upper two have been largely restored, while lock 24 was excavated to assess its condition, but was filled in again to conserve it, pending a decision on how the canal would cross Cricket Lane, immediately upstream from the lock.
+This whole area was landscaped, and designated the Borrowcop Locks Canal Park.
+In 2023, the lock was re-excavated and turned into a narrows, by removing the gates and lowering the upstream cill.
+The pound immediatedly above the lock has been lowered, to enable it to pass under Cricket Lane, where a new bridge will be built by Persimmon Homes as part of a housing development.
+A new lock 24 will then be constructed upstream from the bridge.